ArutyunyanA/E-Commerce-Platform/README.md

 In addition, the system **calculates VAT (Value Added Tax)** dynamically during checkout, ensuring compliance with taxation rules for European and international markets.

-> Note: earlier documentation mistakenly referenced SQLite — this project uses **PostgreSQL** as the canonical database.

 ---